HenrikMoe/Service-Infrastructure/README.md

   - **Zero-Day Vulnerability Prediction:** Implement AI systems to predict zero-day vulnerabilities by analyzing historical data, known vulnerabilities, and trending attack methodologies across various package managers.
       - **Standard:** CVE (Common Vulnerabilities and Exposures) for vulnerability cataloging.

-- **AI Generated OS**
-  - **Eliminate Zero-Day Package Vulnerabilities:** Use AI training data from well-known operating systems such as Nix, Guix, Arch Linux, Gentoo, and BSD, along with specific data on zero-day vulnerabilities.
-The aim is to equip the AI to recognize and counteract new types of attack patterns as they emerge.
-     - **Standard:** Develop an operating system that is inherently resistant to sabotage, providing a system with perfect information security for the future.

-- **Environment Secret Exploitation Detection**
-  - **Secret Leakage Analysis:** Use AI to scan package sources, build logs, and runtime environments for inadvertently exposed secrets like API keys, credentials, or configuration files.
-      - **Standard:** Custom, potentially aligned with OWASP Top Ten for secrets management.

 - **AI-Based Attack Vector Simulation**
   - **Simulation and Testing:** Simulate millions of package attribute combinations using AI to identify potential crash scenarios or security breaches in real-time or staging environments.